Nitrates

 • 10 mg/L is also the maximum concentration allowed in human drinking water

-• For a sensitive fish the recommended concentration is 0.06 mg/L
+• For a sensitive fish, the recommended concentration is 0.06 mg/L

 Water Rangers Protocol